 The value for the -lgTruncateSize can be changed while your database is online with PROMON or the DbParams VST.

-Log file truncate time (-lgTruncateTime)
+Log file archive enable (-lgArchiveEnable)

-Use Log file truncate time (-lgTruncateTime) to specify a time to truncate the log file.
+Use Log file archive enable (-lgArchiveEnable) to specify that the database log file should be archived before it is truncated.